tadaspetra/conveneapp/.github/ISSUE_TEMPLATE/update_feature.md

 ---
-name: Feature request
+name: Update Feature
-about: Suggest an idea for this project
+about: Suggest an udpate for this project
 title: "[UPDATE]"
 labels: update
 assignees: tadaspetra